Bureau of Land Management, Interior.

 There is one qualified surface owner.
 A consent document from the qualified surface owner has been filed and verified by the BLM and meets the criteria as required by the regulations.
 A copy of the consent is attached to the detailed statement of sale.
 The lands within the lease tract which consent is filed are shown below:

 T. 17 N., R. 9 W., New Mexico Principal Meridian

 Sec.
 34, ALL;

-The lease issued as a result of this offering will require payment of an annual rental of $3 per acre or fraction thereof, and a royalty payable to the United States of 121/2percent of the value of the coal removed from a surface mine and 8 percent of the value of the coal removed from an underground mine.
+The lease issued as a result of this offering will require payment of an annual rental of $3 per acre or fraction thereof, and a royalty payable to the United States of 121/2 percent of the value of the coal removed from a surface mine and 8 percent of the value of the coal removed from an underground mine.
 The value of the coal will be determined in accordance with 30 CFR part 1206, subpart F, 1206.250 et seq.
 Bidding instructions for the offered tracts are included in the Detailed Statement of Coal Lease Sale.
 Copies of the Statement, which includes detailed geological information on the coals and surface owners, are available upon request in person or by mail from the New Mexico State Office at 301 Dinosaur Trail, Santa Fe, NM 87508 or the Farmington District Office at 6251 College Blvd.
 Ste.
 A., Farmington, NM 87402.
-The case files are available for inspection during normal business hours only at the New Mexico State Office.
+The case files are available for inspection during normal business Start Printed Page 41421hours only at the New Mexico State Office.

 Jesse J. Juen,

 [FR Doc.
 2013-16397 Filed 7-9-13; 8:45 am]